jocelynbaduria/Assignment-3-_part_a_b_c.ipynb/README.md

    Result: Similar plots but different values

 # Assignment-3_part_b2.ipynb
-HW3 Part-B2 Pytorch - Relu Non-linear, with autodifferentiation primitive Implementation
+HW3 Part-B2 Pytorch - Relu Non-linear, with auto-differentiation primitive Implementation

 1. Generate data: 3 dimensions input and 2 dimensions output
 2. Add ReLu function to learn the non-linear data, we need non-linearities in our model.